 The BenQ MS560 can handle all of these environments, and is the projector you’ll want for use both indoors and outdoors.
 That said, the 3,800-lumen Epson EX5280 and 3,500-lumen Epson EX9230 or Optoma ZX300 will be bright enough for most presentation spaces.

-There are two qualities that make a projector portable.
+Two qualities make a projector portable.
 First, it needs to be small, light, and easy to carry.
-Second, it needs to be rugged enough it won’t break during the trip.
+Second, it needs to be rugged enough that it won’t break during the trip.

 The EX5280 also gets high marks for portability.
 It has a slim 3.2-inch profile and weighs just over 5 pounds.
 It’s also made to stand up to traveling, with the lens built into the housing to minimize the risk of damage during transportation.
 The included carrying case helps here, too, and includes a pocket for the remote and cables.